Commodore64user/oed_prettifier/README.md

 ## Description

-The Oxford English Dictionary 2ed (originally published in 1989), which has been converted to Stardict, contains messy HTML with inline styles, inconsistent structures, and multiple homographs merged into a single entry.
+The Oxford English Dictionary 2ed (originally published in 1989), which has been converted to Stardict, contains messy HTML with inline styles, inconsistent structures, and multiple homographs merged into single entries.
 This script addresses these issues by:

 * **Splitting Homographs**: It correctly identifies and separates distinct homographs (words with the same spelling but different meanings and origins) into individual dictionary entries.
 * **Cleaning & Structuring HTML**: It uses a series of regular expressions to replace inline CSS styles with semantic class names, structure the entry content (e.g., etymology, forms, quotations), and clean up various formatting quirks.
 * **Handling Abbreviations**: It correctly processes entries that are abbreviations and creates alternative search keys (stardict synonyms) without the full stop for easier look-up in KOReader.
-* **Generating Stardict Files**: It uses the `pyglossary` library to write the processed data into a complete set of Stardict dictionary files (`.ifo`, `.dict.dz`, `.idx`, `.syn`).
+* **Generating Stardict Files**: It uses the `pyglossary` library to write the processed data into a complete set of Stardict dictionary files (`.ifo`, `.dict.dz`, `.idx`, `.syn`, `.css`).

 ## Editorial notes